mrsonne/hubit/README.md

-﻿# cqen: connected calculations
+﻿# hubit: a calculation hub

-cqen is a calculation engine that allows tools to communicate without coupling them tightly.
+hubit is allows tools to communicate without coupling them tightly.

 Compatible with: __Python 2.7-3.7__.

 ## Motivation
 It seems not uncommon that an ecosystem of stand-alone tools exists within a company or department.
-These tools may be developped by experts in different teams using different programming laguages and using different input/output formats.
-Neverthetheless, the tools often depend on the results provided by other tools in the ecosystem leading to complicated and errorprone workflows.
+These tools may be developped by  different teams using different programming laguages and using different input/output formats.
+Neverthetheless, the tools often depend on results provided the other tools leading to complicated and errorprone workflows.

-By defining input and results data structures shared between the tools in your your ecosystem cqen allows all your Python-wrapable tools to be seamlessly executed as a single model.
+By defining input and results data structures shared between your tools hubit allows all your Python-wrapable tools to be seamlessly executed as a single model.

 ## cquen workflow